-We may be justly proud of the Bulldog we know today, and we must express our gratitude to our British cousins, who realized the value of the English Bulldog sufficiently to preserve him for posterity.
+We may be justly proud of the Bulldog we know today, and we must express our gratitude to our British cousins who realized the value of the breed sufficiently to preserve them for posterity.

 Cavalier King Charles Spaniel

 Today’s Cavalier is directly modeled on its royal ancestors, but this did not happen without the effort of an American fancier named Roswell Eldridge.
 Eldridge traveled to England in the early 1920s, hoping to buy two spaniels.
 He was unsuccessful, finding a diversity of types and none of the “old type,” particularly the head type he desired.
 Roswell offered prizes of 25 pounds to the best male and best female of the “old type” exhibited at Crufts each year.
 The motivation worked.
 Interest was generated among breeders to revive the original spaniel.

 In 1952, the first Cavaliers were sent to America and a national breed club was formed soon after, but because of the small numbers of Cavaliers, they did not gain full breed recognition for 40 years.
 January 1, 1996, saw the Cavalier King Charles Spaniel enter the American Kennel Club competition as the 140th recognized breed.

 The truth of how the Pug came into existence is shrouded in mystery, but they have been true to their breed since before 400 B.C.
 Authorities agree that the Pug is of East Asian origin with some basic similarities to the Pekingese.